About the Artist

 Feeling pressured by the fast-growing Denver suburbs, Gary moved north to Wyoming where range after range of forested mountains, snow-fed streams and broad, sage-covered plains gave him ample room to roam and inspiration to resume his painting.

 The outstanding galleries and museums in his adopted state exposed Gary to the rich landscape tradition of the American West.
-Contemporary painters Clyde Aspevig, Scott Christensen and Lorenzo Chavez influenced his approach to color and composition.
+Contemporary painters Clyde Aspevig, Scott Christensen, Lorenzo Chavez, George Carlson and T. Allen Lawson influenced his approach to color and composition.
 After some experimentation with pastel, a medium that permits lively spontaneity, Gary transitioned to working mostly in that medium.
-He has since developed a unique style of pastel painting that often is mistaken for oil but whose luminous surface, upon close inspection, is found to vibrate with the subtle interplay of woven strokes of color.
+He has since developed a unique style of pastel painting that often is mistaken for oil but whose luminous surface, upon close examination, is found to vibrate with the subtle interplay of woven strokes of color.
 Gary brings to the easel his own unique sense of composition and light borne from lifelong outdoor study and an early interest in photography.
 Lately his focus has been on the interaction of light and atmosphere.
 He imbues his work with depth and mystery inviting the viewer to enter and explore.

 Winter Morning Barns, 24" x 18", Pastel

 While Gary took his time coming to fine art as a profession, he has quickly accrued numerous awards and his paintings have found their way into collections across the United States.
-Recent honors include several Best of Show awards in national exhibitions, the Buffalo Bill Historical Center Award and the Pastel Journal Award.
-Gary is a signature member of the Pastel Society of Colorado, an active member in Pastel Society of America, Pastel Society of the West Coast and numerous other organizations.
-His work has been exhibited at the Butler Institute of American Art, The Haggin Museum and Bradford Brinton Memorial & Museum.
+Recent honors include several Best of Show and First Place awards in national exhibitions, the Buffalo Bill Historical Center Award and placement in the Pastel 100 competition.
+Gary is a Master Signature Member of the Pastel Society of Colorado, recipient of a Master Circle Medallion from the International Association of Pastel Societies, a signature member of Pastel Society of America, Pastel Society of the West Coast and Northwest Pastel Society, and a member of Rocky Mountain Plein Air Painters and California Art Club.
+His work has been exhibited at the Butler Institute of American Art, The Haggin Museum, the National Arts Club in New York City and The Brinton Museum, which held a one-man show for him in 2015.

 Hiking in the Bighorn Mountains of Wyoming

 More important than awards and praise, Gary seeks to paint according to his own sense of values.
 Feeling the profound importance of wild natural places and the small farms and ranches that are the cornerstones of America’s independent spirit, these themes are repeated throughout his body of work.
-Combining naturalistic color with dynamic composition, scenes of peace and tranquility are charged with joyous life and energy.
+Combining naturalistic color with dynamic composition, scenes of peace and tranquility are charged with beauty, spirit and energy.

-Gary spends his time painting, hiking and traveling the country’s National Parks and wilderness, seeking out-of-the-way places to gather new material and yet more inspiration.
-He and his wife, Ann, reside in Buffalo, Wyoming, with a breathtaking view of the Bighorn Mountains.
+Gary spends his time painting, hiking and traveling the country’s National Parks and wilderness, seeking out-of-the-way places to gather new material and inspiration.
+He and his wife reside in Buffalo, Wyoming, with a breathtaking view of the Bighorn Mountains.